aquasecurity/trivy/docs/docs/plugin/developer-guide.md

 The `plugin.yaml` field should contain the following information:

 - name: The name of the plugin.
 This also determines how the plugin will be made available in the Trivy CLI.
 For example, if the plugin is named kubectl, you can call the plugin with `trivy kubectl`. (required)
+- version: The version of the plugin.
+[Semantic Versioning][semver] should be used. (required)
 - repository: The repository name where the plugin is hosted. (required)
-- version: The version of the plugin. (required)
+- maintainer: The name of the maintainer of the plugin. (required)
 - output: Whether the plugin supports [the output mode](./user-guide.md#output-mode-support). (optional)
+- usage: Deprecated: use summary instead. (optional)
-- usage: A short usage description. (required)
+- summary: A short usage description. (required)
 - description: A long description of the plugin.
 This is where you could provide a helpful documentation of your plugin. (required)
 - platforms: (required)
     - selector: The OS/Architecture specific variations of a execution file. (optional)